My areas of interest include caring for diabetic dogs, writing, English linguistics, and literature.

-Pancreatitis is a malfunction of the pancreas, an organ which is part of the digestive system.
+Pancreatitis is a malfunction of the pancreas, an organ that is part of the digestive system.
 When the digestive enzymes produced by the pancreas are activated inside the pancreas (instead of inside the small intestine), they begin to digest the tissue of the pancreas itself.
 This painful autodigestion causes inflammation of the organ.
 If not treated, it can, in severe cases, lead to your dog's death.

 Your dog may exhibit one or a combination of symptoms at the onset of pancreatitis.
-Symptoms can include, but are not limited to
+Symptoms can include, but are not limited to:

-- persistent vomiting (not necessarily connected to a meal).
-There may be no food at all in the vomit; it can be clear or colored (perhaps yellow).
+- Persistent vomiting (not necessarily connected to a meal): There may be no food at all in the vomit; it can be clear or colored (perhaps yellow).
 Your dog may throw up time after time in a period of several hours.

-- standing with the back arched.
-The dog may look as if she is trying to imitate a Halloween cat, and she may hold this pose for several minutes.
+- Standing with the back arched: The dog may look as if she is trying to imitate a Halloween cat, and she may hold this pose for several minutes.

-- panting (a sign of physical stress).
+- Panting (a sign of physical stress)

 A dog with pancreatitis can die without treatment, so if you believe your dog is exhibiting signs of this illness, you should seek veterinary help immediately.
-Your vet will perform blood tests (to determine whether levels of pancreatic enzymes are elevated) and may also wish to xray your dog's abdomen or perform an ultrasound.
+Your vet will perform blood tests (to determine whether levels of pancreatic enzymes are elevated) and may also wish to x-ray your dog's abdomen or perform an ultrasound.

-If your dog has a chronic condition (like diabetes) which is aggravated by the pancreatitis, the vet will work to stabilize that condition as well.
+If your dog has a chronic condition (like diabetes) that is aggravated by the pancreatitis, the vet will work to stabilize that condition as well.
 Because the pancreas needs to rest in order to recover, the vet may decide not to gjve food or water to your dog for a period of time (24 hours or more).
 To prevent dehydration, however, your vet may give subcutaneous fluids.

 When your dog returns home, you will need to ease him back onto regular food.
 For several days, you will likely be told to administer small amounts of bland, low-fat prescription dog food, increasing the amount over 3 to 7 days.
 Do not deviate from your vet's recommendations concerning your pet's diet!
 The goal is to allow the pancreas to heal and slowly return to normal digestive function, not to overload it and risk a recurrence.

-My dog's vet once said, "Fat is the enemy for a dog who has had pancreatitis," and all dogs who have had pancreatitis should be feda high-quality, low-fat food.
+My dog's vet once said, "Fat is the enemy for a dog who has had pancreatitis," and all dogs who have had pancreatitis should be fed a high-quality, low-fat food.
 Unfortunately, once a dog has had pancreatitis, it may be at greater risk of a subsequent recurrence; a low-fat diet is a preventive measure.

 A further benefit of this type of diet is weight loss.
 As in humans, obesity makes our pets more susceptible to serious illness.
 Because pancreatitis is more common in older, overweight dogs, seeing that your chubby pet reaches a healthy weight is absolutely necessary to avoid another incidence.
 Moreover, high levels of cholesterol in the blood are also associated with pancreatitis, and a low-fat diet can help lower this risk factor.

 Many people think that chubby pets are "cute" pets.
 They are afraid to deprive their dog of tasty high-fat foods; they hate to say "no" to the many daily treats their dogs are accustomed to.
-Though it may be difficult, by feeding Petunia regular food, treats and table scraps, you may be condemning her to another painful bout with pancreatitis.
+Though it may be difficult, by feeding Petunia regular food, treats, and table scraps, you may be condemning her to another painful bout with pancreatitis.
 Would you willingly hurt your pet?
 Or would you rather see her live a healthy, active life free of pain and sickness?

 Keeping Rex away from treats that are bad for him requires less work than choice.
 Pet food chains such as Petco carry tasty low-fat treats with which to reward your dog after pancreatitis.
 Look for treats with 7% maximum crude fat content or less.
-You can find veggie biscuits and even biscuits containing fruit which are delicious to her and fit this nutritional bill.
+You can find veggie biscuits and even biscuits containing fruit that are delicious to her and fit this nutritional bill.

 Life After Pancreatitis